MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/organization-assets-library.md

     ![A post from an organization news site on the SharePoint start page](media/image-library.png)

 - **Office templates**.
 When a user selects to create a new Office file (from Office.com or an Office desktop app), the user can select the tab for your organization to see the templates.
+(To use this feature on Office.com, users  need to be assigned a license to Office 365 E3 or E5.)

     ![A post from an organization news site on the SharePoint start page](media/office-template-library.png)